ihchoi12/tcp_generator/README.md

 # TCP_generator

-Follow these instructions to build the tcp generator using DPDK 22.11 and CloudLab nodes
+Follow these instructions to build the TCP generator using DPDK 22.11 and CloudLab nodes

 ## Building